 A DNRCC-Arrest dictates that a patient receive standard medical care up to the time they experience a cardiac or respiratory arrest.
 This type of order does not go into effect until the time of cardiac or respiratory arrest, which is different from the more generalized and standing order of the DNRCC variation.

-DNRCC-Arrest is only acceptable within the confines of the health care facility where the medical record is maintained.
-If the patient is sent home or needs to move to another facility for further treatment and the patient, or their power of attorney, elects to continue the DNR status, a new state of Ohio DNR order form must be completed for the patient.
+DNRCC-Arrest is only acceptable within the confines of the healthcare facility where the medical record is maintained.
+If the patient is sent home or needs to move to another facility for further treatment and the patient, or their power of attorney, elects to continue the DNR status, a new state of Ohio DNR order form must be completed for the patient, unless the patient has the state-approved DNRCC-Arrest form already filled out in its entirety.

 Consequences of Ignoring a DNR Order

-For EMS and other first responders, the nature of their work leaves them generally unaware of the person’s advanced directives and if there is an existing DNR order.
+For EMS and other first responders, the nature of their work leaves them generally unaware of the person’s advance directives and whether there is an existing DNR order.
 This can present a complication in their role to step in and provide a quick response to an emergency situation.

 An Important Conversation

 “Do not resuscitate” is an order that requires open and honest communication when being considered by a patient and his or her family.
-Being open with health care providers and with the patient’s family can help the entire treatment team and support network to be on the same page about a person’s wishes for life-saving measures.
+Being open with healthcare providers and with the patient’s family can help the entire treatment team and support network be on the same page about a person’s wishes for life-saving measures.